OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 - Advanced Space Features: gravity, space-turn, and space-drag
 - Control media players (Pause/Play, Next Song, Previous Song, Stop).
 - Send keyboard inputs (like Alt+Tab, Alt+Enter, Backspace, etc.).
 - Bind VR controller buttons to send keyboard inputs (for example to mute VOIP applications while in VR).
-[Tutorial](docs/keyboard_input_guide.md).
+- Center Marker with rotation indicator.
 - All the above also available from a window on the desktop.

 # Usage